About The Climate Trust

 KNOWLEDGE AND SKILLS NEEDED TO PERFORM THIS ROLE:

-- Ability to travel on occasion, up to 25% of the position
+- Ability to travel up to 20% of time

-- Ability to perform occasional field work in steep, rugged terrain, and inclement weather
+- Ability to perform field work in steep, rugged terrain, and inclement weather

 PHYSICAL DEMANDS & WORK ENVIRONMENT